Master of Urban Planning and Policy (MUPP) Program

 All human activity has a physical manifestation and takes place within a territorial context that land use planners or urban designers learn to study, analyze and integrate within plans.
 The Spatial Planning and Urban Design concentration teaches knowledge and skills for professional entry level planning in land use planning or urban design.
 Students learn to work across a variety of scales from site-level to region using theory, method and practice.
 Students also learn to understand and include institutional, legal, and environmental relationships as part of plan making and implementation focusing on the pressing demands for just and sustainable urban development.

-- UPP552 Physical Planning III: Studio or equivalent studio assigned by department
+- AND UPP 556 Spatial Planning & Design: Studio or equivalent studio assigned by department

 The urban transportation concentration teaches students how to plan for equitable and efficient transportation systems, emphasizing multi-modal transportation (public transit, bicycle, pedestrian, and transportation of goods) and its connectivity to the physical and built environment, the economy, and society.
 Emphasis is placed on how to develop successful multi-modal transportation systems.
 Long-range and operational planning at the national, regional, and local scales are investigated, acknowledging the importance of both information-based, rational planning and participatory planning.
 Students will learn appropriate use of both planning and technology solutions to satisfy travel needs and address mobility problems.
 Students prepare for professional practice in public agencies and private transportation companies.